How To Run A Successful Hockey Tryout: Evaluating Youth Hockey Players

 Lastly, evaluations, facilitated by sports communication apps and sports team management apps, can serve as the foundation for players to concentrate on their individual development.
 This holistic approach benefits the team and empowers each player to grow and thrive.

 What should you evaluate youth hockey players on?

 Youth hockey players should be evaluated by several criteria including physicality, technical skill, hockey sense, knowledge, adaptability, attitude, and teamwork.

 There are a handful of key factors to consider when evaluating players.

-- Your ability to rank competencies and provide ranking information will help you better place players on teams.
+- Your ability to rank competencies and provide ranking information within a ice hockey app will help you better place players on teams.
 Having evaluation software will do this automatically for you.

-- The more game-like situations, the better the evaluation.
+- The more game-like situations, the better the hockey evaluation.

 - Ensure data is collected at the evaluation itself, not through memory later on.

 - Use a mobile evaluation app as opposed to pen and paper.
 This ensures easy and accurate evaluations of athletes.

 - Ensure skills being assessed are clear to evaluators.
 For example “agility” could mean different things to different people.